johnofleek/OctaveOrp/docs/remoteC_api/cpp_orp_microApi.md

 ## KEYs
-The same KEY formats should work for both input and output transactions
+The same KEY formats should work for both input and output transactions.
+My thinking is that if a consistent KEY format is used it will be easy to post process the data in the Octave cloud, Octave edge or the microcontroller.

 A suggestion is that a meaningful KEY name is used which describes both the function and the datatype.
 The remote key will form part of the Octave device path